 About the JSA/Jefferson Lab Graduate Fellowship Program

 The JSA/JLab Graduate Fellowship Program is funded by the JSA Initiatives Fund.
 JSA will award fellowships to qualified doctoral students at SURA member universities for research related to the Thomas Jefferson National Accelerator Facility (Jefferson Lab) in Newport News, Virginia.
-Each fellowship will provide the awardee's home institution with a $10,000 stipend (~half of a normal academic year research assistant stipend).
+Each fellowship will provide the awardee's home institution with a $10,000 stipend.
 The awardee's home institution must agree to provide the remaining research assistant stipend from institutional or research funds.
 An additional $2,000 supplemental stipend is provided to the awardee's home institution for the graduate student.
-Conference travel support is also available with the fellowships.
-Funds for the 2013 Graduate Fellowship Program are limited.
+Conference travel support is also available for use during the fellowship period.
+Funds for the 2017-2018 Graduate Fellowship Program are limited.

 Within ninety days after completing a fellowship, awardees are required to provide a written report to JSA on accomplishments during the period of the fellowship, including:

 The JSA/JLab Graduate Fellowship Program contributes to addressing the nation's commitment to grow our future science leaders and researchers by providing the environment and financial resources for graduate students to work alongside Jefferson Lab researchers as they continue their academic studies and pursue research opportunities in this specialized field of science.
 Since the Fellowship Program was first established in 1989, over 190 fellowships have been awarded to graduate students from 21 different SURA member institutions for research at the Jefferson Lab.